takelley1/linux-notes/helm.md

   serviceAccountName: gitlab-runner

 check_interval: 0
-concurrent: 2  # At most this runner can dispatch 2 pipelines at once.
+concurrent: 20  # At most this runner can dispatch 20 individual jobs at once.

 runners:
   name: eks_runner  # Name of the runner when it registers with GitLab.